 There's potentially an explosion of new therapeutic opportunities coming over the next decade with these advances.
 When you find a company that can do it, it may turn out to be a special investment over time.

-I agree with Chris that we are seeing a major wave of innovation across drug development, but I am also seeing a new age of innovation on the services side of health care in the U.S. If you look at how most doctors practice today, particularly primary care doctors, they operate in the traditional fee-for-service model, where they get paid for volume.
+I agree with Chris that we are seeing a major wave of innovation across drug development, but I am also seeing a new age of innovation on the services side of health care.
+If you look at how most doctors practice today, particularly primary care doctors, they operate in the traditional fee-for-service model, where they get paid for volume.
 So essentially the sicker you are, the more services they provide and more money they make.